MARCH 12, 2021

 in conjunction with Women’s History Month

 In honor of Women’s History Month, local soprano Teresa Ferrara presents a recital that explores the works of American women composers and poets, who are too often overlooked in conventional classical programming.
-Showcasing pieces by both living and African American composers, this program gives just a taste of the impact women have had on music and the world.
-From the poetry of Emily Dickinson to the works of Lori Laitman, Teresa—along with pianist Allison Freeman—will be exploring over 100 years of American women in the arts.
+This program gives just a taste of the impact women have had on music and the world.
+From the poetry of Emily Dickinson to the works of Betty Jackson King, Teresa—along with pianist Allison Freeman—will be exploring over 100 years of American women in the arts.

 PROGRAM